pdf-raku/PDF-Native-raku/README.md

 - the PDF::IO::Filter::Predictor `decode` and `encode` functions.
 - the widely used PDF::IO::Util `pack` and `unpack` functions.
-- writing of cross reference tables
+- reading and writing of cross reference tables
 - writing of strings, numerics and xrefs

 Just installing this module along with PDF v0.5.7+ should provide some performance